IgnacioHeredia/plant_classification/webpage/webpage_docs.md

 # Webpage docs

 This is a basic web app to implement image recognition with local files and urls.
+The `./webpage` folder is completelly self-contained and thus can be copied alone to your web server.

 **Contents**